 Some recipes also call for a crust of pasta frolla, or pastry dough, but Angelina never made her pizza dolce that way.

 Those of you who know Neapolitan cuisine will no doubt realize that pizza dolce is essentially a vastly simplified version of the classic pastiera napoletana, the traditional ricotta cheese cake made in Naples and environs around Easter time.
-(I made one for Easter this year, but sadly forgot to photograph it, so I didn’t blog about it…) But although some Italian-Americans do associate pizza dolce with Easter, in our family it was enjoyed year round.
+(I made one for Easter this year, but sadly forgot to photograph it, so I didn’t blog about it…) But although some Italian-Americans do associate Italian cheesecake with Easter, in our family it was enjoyed year round.
 After all, it’s so easy to make, there’s just no reason not to!